skills/review-pull-requests/README.md

 1. We made a pull request for you from the `update-game` branch, so open that pull request.
 1. Under **Reviewers** on the right side of the screen, add yourself as a reviewer.

+Next, wait about 20 seconds for actions to run, then refresh this course's README (the one you're following instructions from) and a [GitHub Action](https://docs.github.com/en/actions) will automatically close this step and open the next one.

 </details>

 <!--